-Ms. Redpath has worked with such prestigious conductors as James Conlon, Plácido Domingo, William Christie, James Levine, Emmanuel Villaume, James Gaffigan, Stephen Lord, Bramwell Tovey, and Matthew Aucoin, as well as stage directors Francesca Zambello, Paul Curran, Ed Berkeley, James Robinson, Tim Albery, and Mark Lamos, among others.
+Ms. Redpath has worked with such prestigious conductors as James Conlon, Plácido Domingo, Gustavo Dudamel, William Christie, James Levine, Emmanuel Villaume, James Gaffigan, Stephen Lord, and Bramwell Tovey, as well as stage directors Francesca Zambello, Paul Curran, Ed Berkeley, James Robinson, Tim Albery, and Mark Lamos, among others.

-Ms. Redpath has been awarded prizes from the Metropolitan Opera National Council Auditions, Palm Springs Opera Guild, Houston Grand Opera’s Eleanor McCollum Competition, The Opera Index Competition, The Loren L. Zachary Society, and the Licia Albanese Puccini Foundation.
+This year Ms. Redpath received second prize, the special French opera prize, and audience favorite at the 56th Tenor Viñas International Contest at the Gran Teatre del Liceu in Barcelona and subsequently sang the winners concert held at Teatro Real in Madrid.
+She has also been awarded prizes by Metropolitan Opera National Council Auditions, Palm Springs Opera Guild, Houston Grand Opera’s Eleanor McCollum Competition, The Opera Index Competition, The Loren L. Zachary Society, and the Licia Albanese Puccini Foundation.
 Additionally, Ms. Redpath had the honor of performing for the First Lady of China, Mme.
 Peng Liyuan.

-A graduate of Harvard University and The Juilliard School, Ms. Redpath attended the Houston Grand Opera’s Young Artists’ Vocal Academy, was an Apprentice Artist with The Santa Fe Opera, a Gerdine Young Artist at Opera Theatre of Saint Louis, a Studio Artist for Wolf Trap Opera, and is in her final year as a Domingo-Colburn-Stein Young Artist at the Los Angeles Opera.
+A graduate of Harvard University and The Juilliard School, Ms. Redpath attended the Houston Grand Opera’s Young Artists’ Vocal Academy, was an Apprentice Artist with The Santa Fe Opera, a Gerdine Young Artist at Opera Theatre of Saint Louis, a Studio Artist for Wolf Trap Opera, and is a former Domingo-Colburn-Stein Young Artist with the Los Angeles Opera.